 12-year-old Massachusetts boy reels in great white shark off Florida coast

-FORT LAUDERDALE, Fla. – A 12-year-old boy from Massachusetts made the catch of a lifetime, reeling in a great white shark off the coast of South Florida.
+FORT LAUDERDALE, Fla. - A 12-year-old boy from western Massachusetts made the catch of a lifetime, reeling in a great white shark off the coast of south Florida.

 Campbell Keenan was on a family fishing trip about a mile off the coast of Fort Lauderdale Tuesday when he made the catch.